uofuseismo/rtseis/README.md

 ### ObsPy

 ObsPy is a feature-rich platform for seismic processing with an easy-to-use Python interface.
 As ObsPy uses SciPy to implement many of its signals processing routines it is, at the time of writing, limited in its real-time applications.
-Additionally, RTSeis's Apache 2 license does not involve a copyleft clause which may be advantageous for those looking to create closed-source solutions.
+Additionally, RTSeis's license does not involve a copyleft clause which may be advantageous for those looking to create closed-source solutions.

 ### Matlab